Hanebado!: Manga

-Written and illustrated by Kōsuke Hamada, Hanebado! was serialized in the manga anthology good!
-Afternoon from June 7, 2013 to October 7, 2019.
-The chapters were collected and released in the tankōbon format by Kodansha.
-As of November 7, 2019, sixteen volumes were released.
+Written and illustrated by Kōsuke Hamada, Hanebado! was serialized in the manga anthology Good!
+Afternoon from June 7, 2013, to October 7, 2019.
+The chapters were collected in 16 tankōbon volumes by Kodansha.

 Novel

 A novel was released on June 29, 2018.
 The story begins a year before the events in the manga.

 Anime

 An anime television series adaptation aired from July 2 to October 1, 2018, on Tokyo MX and other channels.
 It ran for 13 episodes.
 The series is directed by Shinpei Ezaki and written by Taku Kishimoto, with animation by Liden Films.
 Satoshi Kimura provided the character designs, and Tatsuya Kato composed the music.
 The opening theme is "Futari no Hane" (ふたりの羽根) by Yurika, and the ending theme is "High Stepper" (ハイステッパー, Hai Suteppā) by Yuiko Ōhara.

 The production was affected by the 2018 Hokkaido earthquake: the photography studio is located in Sapporo and was without power following the earthquake, making it impossible for the staff to continue working until electricity is fully restored.
 As a result, episode 11 of the show was delayed, with a new broadcast date yet to be decided.
-The show resumed on September 17, 2018 after being delayed for a week.
+The show resumed on September 17, 2018, after being delayed for a week.

-The series were simulcast worldwide outside Asia by Crunchyroll with English subtitles, and in North America, the British Isles and Australasia by Funimation with an English dub.
+Crunchyroll streamed the series with original Japanese audio and English subtitles, while Funimation streamed it with an English dub.